timonelmer/website/content/publication/gander-2018/index.md

   all of the necessary skills being present in a team.
 Recently a new model of team roles developed from a positive psychological perspective has been suggested comprising of 7 informal team roles.
-The present study examines the relevance of role-fit between roles displayed in the current team and roles displayed in an ideal team on a person's job satisfaction and calling.
+The present study examines the relevance of role-fit between roles displayed in the current team and roles displayed in an ideal team on a person’s job satisfaction and calling.
 For this purpose, a sample of N = 342 employed participants who took part in an online survey were analyzed.
 Results show that most current team roles contribute to job satisfaction and calling, whereas only few relationships